labex-labs/open-source-labs/python/python-mastery/lab-ex3-1-define-a-simple-class/step3.md

 # Printing a Table

-Table the data read in part (b) and use it to make a nicely formatted table.
+Table the data read in step 2 and use it to make a nicely formatted table.
 For example:

 ```python